serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 Similarly, *idProperty*, *localTextPrefix*, *Enum Types* etc. are also generated under *ServerTypings.tt*.
 Thus, when you make a change that affects a metadata in these generated files, you should transform T4 templates to transfer that information to TypeScript.

+> You should always build before transforming, as T4 files uses output DLL of MovieTutorial.Web project.

 Now we have fullname at the title of PersonDialog.

 While we are still here, let's declare a LookupScript for Person table in PersonRow.cs: